Approximately 40 of our members rehearse together each week as part of the High Street Bells Choir.

 Scott is 53 and hesitant in his speech, but his voice has a clarity about it that gives him the confidence to sing with the High Street Bells.
 Scott isn’t musical by nature or by design but he loves to join with others, who, like himself, have had no musical training.
 Singing with such a group allows him to express himself in a way that wouldn’t normally occur in his daily life.

-Letting his voice sing out with others brings joy to his heart and brightens his whole countenance.
+Letting his voice sing out with others brings joy to his heart.
 It makes him happy for the whole week until the next session.
 Scott says, 'If you can talk you can sing'.

 Charlie and Bree